 We recognise that reducing carbon emissions in our daily operations has a positive effect on climate change.
-As such, Yamada has committed to maintain our carbon footprint, from a FY2019 baseline.
+As such, Yamada has stepped up on our efforts to reduce our carbon emissions, and committed to reducing our carbon footprint by 5% by FY2025, from a FY2022 baseline.